ballerina-platform/ballerina-spec/beps/tool-scan/1496-in-source-scan-suppression.md

 One mechanism exists today and it is not that. **Project-wide rule exclusion** turns a rule off everywhere: one accepted instance disables the rule for the whole project, including for code written next year.
 It is configured in the scan configuration file, and it is also what the IDE's exclusion action writes, so the finest exclusion reachable from the editor is still project-wide.

-It records no *why*.
+It has nowhere to record *why*.
 A reviewer reading an exclusion list cannot distinguish an accepted risk from a false positive from someone silencing a rule to get a build green.
-For a tool producing compliance evidence, an unexplained suppression is worse than no suppression: it is an audit finding.
+For a tool producing compliance evidence, an unexplained exception is worse than none: it is an audit finding.
+What is missing is not only a finer granularity but somewhere to put the reason, and a way for a team that needs one to insist on it.

 Without this, a team adopting the gate has two options — fix everything first, or disable the rule globally.
 Most choose the second, and the gate stops meaning anything.

 ## Goals

 - Suppress a single finding at the exact construct that produced it, for every rule the tool ships.
-- A justification is **mandatory**, not conventional.
-- A team can escalate that requirement from reported to enforced, so a directive without a justification fails rather than merely reports.
+- Every suppression can carry a justification, and a team that requires one can make the scan fail without it.
 - No runtime footprint.
 - Where a suppression can be placed is governed by where findings occur, not by the constraints of an unrelated language feature.
 - Suppressions are visible in the output without reading the source.
-- Every suppression records **what** was accepted and **why**, in the source.
+- Every suppression records **what** was accepted, and **why** wherever a justification is given.
 - **Who** accepted it and **when** are answerable from version control, without the directive carrying them.
 - The true unsuppressed picture is obtainable on demand, so a security review never has to take suppressions on trust.
 - One coherent story alongside the existing rule exclusion, so it is clear which to reach for.